-These consolidated financial statements comprise the financial statements of Banque Accord SA and the French and foreign entities comprising the Oney Banque Accord group.
-The financial statements for foreign subsidiary companies are prepared in accordance with local accounting regulations and have been adjusted and restated to comply with the IFRS accounting principles adopted by the Oney Banque Accord group.
+These consolidated financial statements comprise the financial statements of Oney Bank SA and the French and foreign entities comprising the Oney Group.
+The financial statements for foreign subsidiary companies are prepared in accordance with local accounting regulations and have been adjusted and restated to comply with the IFRS accounting principles adopted by Oney Group.